Type 1 diabetes

 - You could have eye problems, including trouble seeing (especially at night) and sensitivity to light.
 You could become blind.

 - Your feet and skin could develop sores and infections.
 If you have these sores for too long, your foot or leg may need to be amputated.
-Infection can also cause pain and itching.
+Infection can also cause pain, swelling, and itching.

 - Diabetes may make it harder to control your blood pressure and cholesterol.
 This can lead to heart attack, stroke, and other problems.
 It can become harder for blood to flow to the legs and feet.

-- Nerves in the body can become damaged, causing pain, tingling, and numbness.
+- Nerves in the body can become damaged, causing pain, itching, tingling, and numbness.

 - Because of nerve damage, you could have problems digesting the food you eat.
 You could feel weakness or have trouble going to the bathroom.
 Nerve damage can also make it harder for men to have an erection.

 - High blood sugar and other problems can lead to kidney damage.
 The kidneys may not work as well as they used to.
-They may even stop working so that you need dialysis or a kidney transplant.
+They may even stop working, so that you would need dialysis or a kidney transplant.